Index197511/Index197511/README.md

 ### Index197511

-- Learning React, Android with Kotlin, Backend with Scala and Rust.
+- :pencil: Learning React, Android with Kotlin, Backend with Scala and Rust.
-- Have a little experience Functional Programming, Object-Oriented Programming.
+- :mortar_board: Have a little experience Functional Programming, Object-Oriented Programming.
-- Be interested in software architecture.
+- :art: Be interested in software architecture.